maubanel/UE5-Static-Meshes/basic-column/README.md

 ##### `Step 15.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond:

-Place it in the scene and save it to the **Meshes** directory and call it `DeleteMe` as we are using this to cut a shape of a flute out of our column.
+Place it in the scene and save it to the **Meshes** directory and press the <kbd>Accept</kbd> button.
+Call the static mesh  `DeleteMe` and place it in the **Meshes** folder.
+We call it a temporary name as we are using this to cut a shape of a flute out of our column then will not need it any more.
+We will use this to subtract this shape from our column.
+Press the <kbd>Save</kbd> button.

 ![save as deleteme](images/deleteMe.png)